Rikkii/LearningProject/README.md

 # LearningProject

 Hi!
 I am Vera.
-This is my learning project where I built a backend service for online school using Spring Boot framework.
+This is my learning project where I've built a backend service for online school using Spring Boot framework.

 Features: